 Suitably worn out from their escapades, the kids and you will be looking forward to a home-from-home where you can recuperate, ready for the next day.
 We have a fine collection of Lake District holiday cottages for families to choose from.

-Fabulous days out are of course part of your holiday and a treat for all, but pockets aren't endless, so get inspired by a few things to do in and around the Lake District that are completely free.
+Fabulous days out are of course part of your holiday and a treat for all, but pockets aren't endless, so get inspired by these free days out in the Lake District too.